donaldlab/OSPREY3/README.md

 ## Downloads and Installation

-Downloads and installation instructions for all OPSREY releases can be found on the [OSPREY website][osprey].
+Downloads and installation instructions for all OSPREY releases can be found on the [OSPREY website][osprey].

 [osprey]: https://www.cs.duke.edu/donaldlab/software/osprey/docs/